Report Card Freebies and Incentive Ideas for Good Grades!

 Chuck E. Cheese – I am very impressed with Chuck E. Cheese’s reward system for kids that have great behavior or have gone the extra mile.
 They have over 20 different ways that your child can earn 10 FREE tokens!
 Download, print, then fill out out the calendar you want to redeem for tokens.
 Check out the Rewards Calendars to learn more!

-Pizza Hut – Take if a report card that has 3 or more A’s and redeem for one Personal Pan Pizza and a small soft drink or carton of milk!
+Pizza Hut – Take in a report card that has 3 or more A’s and redeem for one Personal Pan Pizza and a small soft drink or carton of milk!
 Pizza Hut offers this for Elementary and Middle School students.
 Plan on staying to eat and take your report card with you – it’s only redeemable with the Dine-in option, and the student as well as the report card must be present.

-Celebrate with your Student:
+Celebrate With Your Student:

 Summer Kickoff Sleepover – If you enjoy hosting sleepovers, plan for a kickoff to summer sleepover!
 You could even coordinate with other families with kids who have high achievement on their report card as well and make it a big bash!
 Get out the board games, have fun creating with these crafts for kids, watch a movie, make pizza, and splurge on some fun snacks and desserts!
 Don’t want to make it an all-nighter?
 Host an…..